 As Tash, our photographer, was escorted to the photo pit ready for Slipknot, she was asked by security whether she had insurance against piss.
 There would be lots of piss chucked around, she was warned.

 Thankfully, Tash and her camera remained piss free, because it turns out Slipknot's fans aren't nearly as keen to drench each other in bodily fluids as Kasabian's—the gig the security guard cited in his piss speech.

 "I've never seen so much piss thrown in all my life," he said.
 "It's how they get their kicks."

 As soon as Slipknot burst out through the pyro and onto the stage, the entire crowd was whipped up into a series of splintering circle pits.
-Thirty-five-year-old men lost themselves in the maelstrom and started to thrash their heads back and forth, yanked in and out of the pit by kids half their age.
+Chiropractors across the country rubbed their hands with glee as 35-year-old men lost themselves in the maelstrom and started to thrash their heads back and forth, yanked in and out of the pit by kids half their age.

-I found lots of both, and, just as I'd expected, all those my age – while allowing themselves some other tastes of various cultural niches – had more or less kept rock and metal as their constant.
-They hadn't been swayed by the tides of fashion and bought into health goth or seapunk; they'd remained loyal to the subculture they allied themselves with at an age where virginity and hazard perception tests were still very much at the forefront of their minds.
+I found lots of both, and, just as I'd expected, all those my age—while allowing themselves some other tastes of various cultural niches—had more or less kept rock and metal as their constant.
+They hadn't been swayed by the perversive tide of fashion; they'd remained loyal to the subculture they allied themselves with at an age where virginity and hazard perception tests were still very much at the forefront of their minds.

-Mind you, along with that lot, I found plenty of people who'd only just discovered the bands a few years ago – entire families, mums and daughters, dads and sons – proving it's never too late to go all out, shave your entire head and get that Slipknot tattoo on your skull that the 14-year-old you always wanted.
+Mind you, along with that lot, I found plenty of people who'd only just discovered the bands a few years ago—entire families, moms and daughters, dads and sons—proving it's never too late to go all out, shave your entire head and get that Slipknot tattoo on your skull that the 14-year-old you always wanted.